Articles & Videos

 When segmenting the Focus Words, either as an extra activity in Years 1–2 or as the first student book activity in Years 3–6, you can direct students to focus on fewer or more words depending on their individual abilities.

 You can also direct advanced students to work with the more challenging Extension Words that come with every Sound Unit.
-Check out the Preparation and Planning section in the Sound Waves Teaching Resources for a range of ideas for using Extension Words.
+Check out the Preparation and Planning section at Sound Waves Literacy Online for a range of ideas for using Extension Words.

 Assessment